 Return the pan to the burner and add the butter.
 Watch the heat of your pan.
-If it’s still too hot, remove it from the heat for a minute or two.
+Remove it from the heat for a minute or two if it’s still too hot.

-To the pan, add the flour, salt and pepper, Italian seasoning, onion powder, mustard powder, and dried thyme.
+Add the flour, salt and pepper, Italian seasoning, onion powder, mustard powder, and dried thyme to the pan.

 Whisk for a few minutes until you have a nice gold look to the beginnings of the sauce and the flour has cooked sufficiently.